Device-independent prepare-and-prepare bipartite null witness dimension test with a single joint measurement: Conclusions and discussion

-We have demonstrated the extreme usefulness of null tests of the Schmidt number for the bipartite states, which should help in the diagnostics of quantum devices.
-It is complementary to the violation of a Bell-type inequality while based on similar assumptions.
-Combining it with no-signaling verification and Bell-type violations in a single test can serve as a powerful quality criterion of multiqubit networks.
-We stress that our null hypothesis tests remain robust against most common disturbances, as long as they are local, with known mechanisms.
+We have demonstrated the \cor{prepare-and-prepare} null \cor{witness} test of the Schmidt dimension for the bipartite states.
+It is complementary to the violation of a Bell-type inequality, \cor{grounded} on similar assumptions, \cor{Prior to its formulation, we discussed the advantages PP scenario has over PM and MM scenarios. } \cor{A possible extension we envision, could include a dimension witness benchmark that would combine tests using all of the aforementioned scenarios.
+Such test would be more robust with respect to the assumptions it tests and could} serve as a powerful quality criterion of multi-qubit networks. \cor{We believe that our test} should help in the diagnostics of quantum devices.

+\cor{We would also like to stress} that the null hypothesis tests we presented, remain robust against most common disturbances, as long as they are local, with known \cor{origin such as environmenal relaxation and dephasing}.
 Due to the extreme accuracy of the test, we were able to diagnose IBM Quantum devices, far beyond standard technical specifications.
-The results showed consistency with the Schmidt number $d=2$ in the case of independent measurements but the test with many outcomes failed to confirm it.
-The deviation is significant and exceeds possible common origins due to gate errors.
-The failure requires an urgent technical explanation.
-Otherwise, the results may be a signature of an exotic picture, involving e.g. many worlds/copies \cite{plaga,abadp} ($N$ copies of the same system formally boost the dimension from $d$ to $d^N$).
-We refrain from giving an exact model, as the collected data are insufficient to draw stronger conclusions.
+The \cor{test} results showed consistency with the Schmidt number $d=2$ in most of the cases.
+However, occurrence of several outliers is surprising, \cor{ especially considering the declared high quality of the devices}.
+The deviation is significant and exceeds \cor{typical} origins due to gate errors.
+The \cor{device shortcomings we report,} require an urgent technical explanation.